we’re shaking tea up near you choose your region

 The Black Tea From "Little England"

-According to an industry expert, tea consumption has grown significantly in recent years in both eastern and western countries.
-Nowadays, black tea is known as the most consumed tea type in the world, and is often used as a tea base for milk tea or fruit tea due to its strong flavor.
-Since black teas are normally categorized by country and specific production area, it is believed that there are more than a hundred types of black tea throughout the globe, where India, Kenya, and Sri Lanka are the top 3 black tea producers with the largest yields.
+Tea consumption has grown significantly in recent years in both Eastern and Western countries.
+Black tea is the most consumed tea type in the world and is often used as a tea base for milk tea or fruit tea due to its strong flavor.
+Since black teas are normally categorized by country and production area, there are more than a hundred types of black tea around the globe, with India, Kenya, and Sri Lanka being the top 3 producers with the largest yields.
+Chatime Signature Black Tea is a highly perfumed tea with a light fruit note.
+It originates from the central province of Nuwara Eliya (“city of the tableland”) in Sri Lanka.
+Situated 1,200m above sea level with a cool climate of 18°C all year round, this is an area surrounded by mountains, valleys, and waterfalls.